The Astrophysics Data System Logo astrophysics data system

 Set operations allow you to perform operations on one or more libraries.
 To access these, click the Actions button in the upper right of the main page listing all of your libraries.

-The Actions button will take you to the Library Operations page, where you can select one of the available set operations:
+The Actions button will open the Library Operations page, where you can select one of the available set operations:

 • Union: take the union of the primary and all of the secondary libraries.
 The result, which includes all papers in any of the input libraries, is saved to a new library